Suit Filed Against Toyota in Carbon Monoxide Death

 An investigation is still underway in Palm Beach County as to whether or not the August carbon-monoxide death of a 29-year-old woman was also caused by a Lexus left running in her garage.

-The New York offices of Scott C. Gottlieb have vast experience dealing with wrongful death cases, including those caused by a faulty product or product design.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience dealing with wrongful death cases, including those caused by a faulty product or product design.
 If you feel that a loved one has suffered due to wrongful death, call our firm at 800-825-5529 or visit our web site.
 There is no case-review cost.